T. T. Krishnamachari: Later life

 Krishnamachari was forced to resign from the post of Finance Minister on 18 February 1958 because of his involvement into the Haridas Mundhra scandal.
 He was re-elected in 1962 and Jawaharlal Nehru had offered him any cabinet position except that of the Finance ministry but was rehabilitated in 1962 as cabinet minister without a post and again as the finance minister a position that he held until 1966.
 He was associated with Madras Music Academy.
-A music hall in Madras bears his name.
+The main music hall in the Madras Music Academy bears his name.
 He died in 1974 due to age related illness.

 Mowbray's Road in Chennai was renamed as TTK Road after his death.